hydrocoast/visclaw_julia/README.md

 ]add Plots GMT GR PyPlot GeometricalPredicates
 ```

-- Run the scripts in `examples/` .
+- Run the Julia scripts in `examples/` .
 GMT.jl and Plots.jl are available for visualization of the numerical results.

 # Examples